Physical Sciences & Engineering

 3 Credits / 3.0 Periods for Lecture

 Atmospheric processes and elements.
 General and local circulation, heat exchange and atmospheric moisture.
 Prerequisites: None.
-Course Notes: General Education Designation: Natural Sciences (Quantitative) - [SQ] in combination with: GPH214
+Course Notes: General Education Designation: Natural Sciences (Quantitative) - [SQ] in combination with: GPH214.

 Fulfills: Natural Sciences Quantitative [SQ]; Natural Sciences Quantitative [SQ]-in combo